-All Grade 8 - 12 pupils must have a pupil portfolio per subject.
-This portfolio is kept by the pupil in almost all cases.
-It is kept by the teacher in Grade 12 for all subjects and in Grade 10-12 in Life Orientation.
-Grade 12 portfolios must be finalized before the start of the Preliminary Exams.
+Grade 12s must submit a portfolio to the IEB.
+This is kept by the teacher.
+Grade 12 portfolios must be finalised before the start of the Preliminary Exams.

-Grade 8 - 12 pupils write Group Tests during the formal Assessment periods on Wednesdays and/or Fridays.
-An Assessment schedule is compiled at the start of the year for each grade.
+Grade 8 - 12 pupils write Group Tests during the formal Assessment periods on Mondays and Wednesdays.
+An Assessment schedule is compiled at the start of the term for each grade.

-Grade 8-9 pupils will be assessed on one project every 20 school days.
-These projects will be selected by the pupils at the start of the 20 days.
+Grade 8-9 pupils will be assessed on one project every 15 school days.
+These projects will be selected by the pupils at the start of the 15 days.
 They will be completed predominantly during school time and mentored by a teacher.